 What is podiatry?

-Podiatry is a specialist area of healthcare involving the care and maintenance of foot and lower limb conditions.
+Podiatry is a specialist area of healthcare which deals with the diagnosis and treatment of disorders or conditions related to the feet and lower limbs.

 A podiatrist is someone who has trained in the discipline and who has gained relevant qualifications.
 Many people think of a podiatrist as a kind of foot doctor.
 As well as diagnosing and treating foot and lower limb problems, a podiatrist will often provide advice on how to look after your feet and th best type of shoes to wear for different activities.
 A podiatrist deals with a wide range of foot problems including: